I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iogetdeviceinterfaces.md

 <p>Symbolic links for device interface instances can be used across system boots.</p>

-<p>To be notified when additional device interface instances of a particular class are enabled on the system, register for notification of a device class change by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff549526">IoRegisterPlugPlayNotification</a> routine.</p>

-<p>Callers of <b>IoGetDeviceInterfaces</b> must be running at IRQL = PASSIVE_LEVEL in the context of a system thread.</p>

-<p><b>IoGetDeviceInterfaces</b> returns a list of device interface instances that match the search criteria.
-A kernel-mode component typically calls this routine to get a list of all enabled device interface instances of a particular device interface class.
-Such a component can get a pointer to the file object and/or the device object for an interface by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff549198">IoGetDeviceObjectPointer</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff566424">ZwCreateFile</a> routine.
-The device object pointer returned by <b>IoGetDeviceObjectPointer</b> points to the top of the device stack for the device and can be used in calls to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548336">IoCallDriver</a> routine.</p>

-<p>If there is a default interface for the requested device interface class, it is listed first in <i>SymbolicLinkList</i>.
-Default interfaces can be set by user mode, but not by kernel mode.</p>

-<p>The format of a symbolic link name is opaque; the caller should not attempt to parse a symbolic link name.</p>

-<p>Symbolic links for device interface instances can be used across system boots.</p>

-<p>To be notified when additional device interface instances of a particular class are enabled on the system, register for notification of a device class change by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff549526">IoRegisterPlugPlayNotification</a> routine.</p>
+<p>To be notified when additional device interface instances of a particular class are enabled on the system, register for notification of a device class change by calling the <a href="..\wdm\nf-wdm-ioregisterplugplaynotification.md">IoRegisterPlugPlayNotification</a> routine.</p>

 <p>Callers of <b>IoGetDeviceInterfaces</b> must be running at IRQL = PASSIVE_LEVEL in the context of a system thread.</p>